-In particular, we are subject to an evolving set of data privacy laws. trivago is subject to the General Data Protection Regulation (GDPR), which has been in effect since May 25, 2018 and which has recently led to the imposition of significant fines on various companies.
+In particular, we are subject to an evolving set of data privacy laws. trivago is subject to the GDPR, which has been in effect since May 25, 2018 and which has recently led to the imposition of significant fines on various companies.

 Following the UK's exit from the European Union, the UK Government has transposed the GDPR into UK national law, creating the "UK GDPR", which is complemented by the Data Protection Act 2018.
+However, the possible adoption of a data protection bill is currently under discussion in the UK Parliament, and may introduce significant changes to the UK data privacy regime.
 The Brazilian General Data Protection Law (LGPD), Federal Law no. 13,709/2018, is in force since September 18, 2020 and its penalties are enforceable since August 2021.
-The California Consumer Privacy Act of 2018 (CCPA) became effective in January 2020 and is substantially amended by the California Consumer Privacy Rights Acts, which will become operative in January 2023 and will impose new privacy requirements and rights for consumers in California.

-Other substantial markets are considering or are about to adopt data protection regulations, which risk being inconsistent or conflicting.
+The California Consumer Privacy Act of 2018 (CCPA) became effective in January 2020 and is substantially amended by the California Consumer Privacy Rights Acts, which became operative in January 2023 and imposes new privacy requirements and rights for consumers in California.
+In the US, other state data privacy laws have or will also take effect, for example in Virginia as of January 1, 2023, Colorado and Connecticut as of July 1, 2023 and Utah as of December 31, 2023.
+Other substantial markets consider or are about to adopt data protection regulations.
+As a result, the data privacy regulatory landscape is becoming more and more fragmented, and such regulations risk being inconsistent or conflicting.

-While we strive to monitor and comply with this complex and ever-changing patchwork of laws, a failure or perceived alleged failure to comply with data privacy requirements in one of the jurisdictions where we operate, or target users may significantly harm our businesses.
+While we strive to monitor and comply with this complex and ever-changing patchwork of laws, a failure or perceived or alleged failure to comply with data privacy requirements in one of the jurisdictions where we operate, or target users may significantly harm our businesses.
 In addition, we could be adversely affected if data privacy regulations are expanded (through new regulation or through legal rulings) to require major changes in our business practices.